Matthew-Holding/Woodrat-Transcriptomics/README.md

 pip install --upgrade numpy
 ```

-Next, we count the reads aligned at each gene:
+Next, we count the reads aligned at each exon of gene by calling the following slurm array scripts:
 ```
+bash htseq_submit_array.sh

+#the above shell scripts calls repeated instances of htseq_array.sh, which submits the following for each sample's alignment:

 htseq-count --format bam \
 --stranded=reverse \
 --type=exon \